Updated August 2013

 Many HIV+ people use complementary therapies such as vitamins or herbs.
 While most of these have not been studied with HIV drugs, St. John’s Wort (an herbal anti-depressant) and garlic supplements have been shown to affect the levels of some HIV drugs.
 St. John’s Wort should not be taken with any PIs or NNRTIs.
 It is important to tell your health care provider if you take any vitamins, herbs, or supplements.

-There have been reports of overdoses, some fatal, caused by taking recreational drugs and HIV drugs.
+There have been reports of overdoses, some fatal, caused by taking recreational drugs (street drugs) and HIV drugs.
 Interactions between ecstasy or amphetamines (crystal meth, speed) and PIs are particularly dangerous.

 Alcohol affects body processes and is often responsible for drug interactions.
 Combining alcohol and certain HIV drugs like Videx can put you at risk for developing pancreatitis (inflammation of the pancreas).

-Methadone can interact with many HIV drugs.
-It is important to tell the health care provider at the methadone program and your HIV health care provider what you are taking.
-This way necessary adjustments can be made to insure you get enough methadone to prevent withdrawal symptoms and enough HIV drugs to fight the virus effectively.
+Methadone and buprenorphine can interact with many HIV drugs.
+It is important to tell the health care provider at the opioid treatment program and your HIV health care provider what you are taking.
+This way necessary adjustments can be made to insure you get enough methadone or buprenorphine to prevent withdrawal symptoms and enough HIV drugs to fight the virus effectively.

 There are certain classes of drugs to treat different medical conditions that are more likely to interact with HIV drugs.
 Not all drugs in these classes will cause problems.
 If you take any of the following types of drugs, talk to your health care provider about the specific drugs you take and if there are any possible interactions.
 Note: this is not a complete list; other classes of drugs may also cause interactions.